zzzprojects/EntityFrameworkExtras/README.md

-### Executing a Stored Procedure with a Output parameter
+### Executing a Stored Procedure with an Output parameter

-* To add an Output parameter you just need to set the Direction parameter to ParameterDirection.Output.
+* To add an Output parameter, you need to set the Direction parameter to ParameterDirection.Output.

 ~~~ csharp
 [StoredProcedure("storedProc_GetOldestAge")]